Carol Ciotto

 Measure 4 (Initial and/or Advanced): Ability of completers to be hired (in positions for which they have prepared).

 The EPP recognizes the importance of tracking its program completers for the purposes of accountability and continuous improvement.
-The EPP has employed informal/formal ways of tracking its completers’ employment through alumni surveys, alumni self-reporting, employers’ satisfaction surveys, alumni social events, and/or word-of-mouth from P-12 partner schools/districts or other completers.
+The EPP has employed informal/formal ways of tracking its completers’ employment through alumni surveys, alumni self-reporting, interviews, focus groups, employers’ satisfaction surveys, interviews, focus groups, alumni social events, and/or word-of-mouth from P-12 partner schools/districts or other completers.

 A promising data source for tracking completers’ job placements in Connecticut is the Connecticut State Department of Education (CSDE) data dashboard that EPPs can now access to view data relevant to their educator preparation programs at initial and advanced levels.
-The CSDE data dashboard contains information about the district hiring distribution of completers, disaggregated by race, ethnicity and gender and years of employment.
+The CSDE data dashboard contains information about the district hiring distribution of completers, disaggregated by gender, years of employment, and program enrollment numbers.

 The data below was collected from the public records of the Connecticut State Department of Education (CSDE) Data Dashboard.
 The current data available is through 2022-2023.